EdoardoGerva/TTE-estimands/README.md

 The "true effect" for constructing Bias and Coverage is computed analytically.

 ## Setting 3
 For reproducing setting 3 (Appendix C1), the data-generating process has to be changed as follows.
-For visit-time data, treatment and outcome at the second time point are changed to:
+For visit-time data, in the function _visit_dgm_, treatment and outcome at the second time point are changed to:

 `!!sym(paste0("A", t)) := ifelse(!!prev_A == 1, 1, rbinom(n, 1, pnorm(beta0 + beta1 * !!sym(paste0("L", t)) + beta2 * !!prev_A + beta3 * !!prev_Y)))`
 `!!sym(paste0("Y", t)) := rbinom(n, 1, pnorm(gamma0 + gamma1 * t * !!sym(paste0("A", t)) + gamma2 * !!sym(paste0("L", t)) + rnorm(n, 0, 1)))`

-For calendar-time data, the outcome at the second time point for retained participants is changes to:
+For calendar-time data, in the function _calendar_dgm_, the outcome at the second time point for retained participants is changes to:

 `Y[retained, t] <- rbinom(length(retained), 1, expit(gamma0 + gamma1 * t * A[retained, t] + gamma2 * L[retained, t] + gamma3 * Y[retained, t - 1]))`